Who Needs a Will or Trust?

 What’s the Difference Between a Will and a Trust?

 During your initial consultation, your TuckerAllen attorney will explain the differences.
 We’ll ask questions like “Do you own a home?” and “Do you have children?”
 Your answers will point you to the right choice.
-There’s no preparation necessary.
+There’s no preparation necessary, and the initial consultation for wills and trusts is free.
 As you think about which estate plan package may be best for you, we’re happy to answer any questions.
 That’s what we do.

 This grid provides a brief overview of the documents within each package.